-STI performance targets are based on: Individual KPIs, which are set at the beginning of the performance period, and are aligned to business level strategic priorities.
+STI performance targets are based on Group and Individual KPIs, which are set at the beginning of the performance period and are aligned to business level strategic priorities.

-Each participant must meet the service condition for STI to vest.
+Each participant might need to meet a service condition for STI (performance rights) to vest.